 The Chimney Corner – Banff Sunshine Village

 You’ll definitely want to settle in for a while at the Chimney Corner.
 Two wood-burning fireplaces and expansive bay windows to enjoy the pristine views will beckon your relaxation no matter the time of day.
-And with a continental menu available from before first chair to the wee hours of the night, you can do just that.
+And with a continental menu available from before the first chair to the wee hours of the night, you can do just that.

 Most Unique Location